sori424/Machine-Heuristic-Experimental-Stimulus/README.md

 # Machine-Heuristic-Experimental-Stimulus
-This is a repository for experimental stimulus to explore machine heuristic in using recommendation systems.
-The "Are you aware of what you are watching?
-Role of machine heuristic in online content recommendations" paper has been accepted on the International Workshop on [Cyber Social Threats (CySoc)](https://cysoc2022.github.io/) at the International Conference on Web and Social Media (ICWSM).
+This is a repository for experimental stimulus for the accepted paper "Are you aware of what you are watching?
+Role of machine heuristic in online content recommendations" on the International Workshop on [Cyber Social Threats (CySoc)](https://cysoc2022.github.io/) at the International Conference on Web and Social Media (ICWSM).

 ## Setup